ForestAdmin/documentation/how-tos/maintain/upgrade-notes-rails/upgrade-to-v3.md

 ### Schema versioning

-On server start - _only in development environments_ - the liana will generate a `.forestadmin-schema.json` file reflecting your **Forest Admin schema**.
+On server start - _only in development environments_ - the agent will generate a `.forestadmin-schema.json` file reflecting your **Forest Admin schema**.

 If you change your models or database, Forest Admin will automatically load a new schema to keep the layout up to date.